great-expectations/great_expectations/docs/reference/core_concepts.rst

 .. _reference__core_concepts__validation__validation_operator:

 A **Validation Operator** stitches together resources provided by the Data Context to provide an easy way to deploy Great Expectations in your environment.
-It executes configurable **Action**s such as updating Data Docs, sending a notification to your team about validation results, or storing a result in a shared S3 bucket.
+It executes configurable **Action** such as updating Data Docs, sending a notification to your team about validation results, or storing a result in a shared S3 bucket.

 .. _reference__core_concepts__validation__checkpoints: